 Possible side effects from surgery include:

 This is a collection of clear fluid which accumulates in the surgical cavity during healing.
 After mastectomy, fluid can build up between the skin flaps and the chest wall, causing a balloon-like swelling with obvious fluid movement.
-If it is large and uncomfortable your breastcare nurse may aspirate (remove) the fluid using a simple syringe and needle.
+If it is large and uncomfortable your breast care nurse may aspirate (remove) the fluid using a simple syringe and needle.
 Occasionally you may need repeated aspirations before the seroma resolves or a small seroma drain may need to be placed to aid adherence of the skin flaps to the chest wall.
 Aspirations increase the risk of infection but a persistent, large seroma may result in a poorer cosmetic outcome if not dealt with.
 A small seroma may be left to resolve on its own.
 Seromas may also develop in the armpit after axillary surgery and can quickly become uncomfortable.
 They are treated in the same way as a breast seroma.

 There is a small risk of post operative bleeding and haematoma formation after breast surgery, causing pain and significant bruising.
 A small haematoma can be left to resolve naturally but larger ones may need surgical evacuation.
-Its important to monitor the area for signs of infection.
+It's important to monitor the area for signs of infection.

 Breast cancer surgery and removal of axillary lymph nodes increases the risk of lymphoedema, a chronic swelling of the affected arm.
 It may also develop in the breast, chest wall or back.
 A referral to a lymphoedema therapist at the first sign of any symptoms is crucial so that the condition can be managed without it progressing.
+Women who have had an axillary node dissection would benefit from an early discussion with a lymphoedema therapist to learn how to protect their arm and reduce the risk of developing lymphoedema in the future.

 Cording (axillary web syndrome)